Screenwriter

-A screenplay writer (also called screenwriter, scriptwriter, scribe or scenarist) is a writer who practices the craft of screenwriting, writing screenplays on which mass media, such as films, television programs and video games, are based.
+A screenwriter (also called scriptwriter, scribe, or scenarist) is a person who practices the craft of writing for visual mass media, known as screenwriting.
+These can include short films, feature-length films, television programs, television commercials, video games, and the growing area of online web series.

 Terminology

-In the silent era, writers now considered screenwriters were denoted by terms such as photoplaywright, photoplay writer, photoplay dramatist and screen playwright.
-Screenwriting historian Steven Maras notes that these early writers were often understood as being the authors of the films as shown and argues that they cannot be precisely equated with present-day screenwriters because they were responsible for a technical product, a brief "scenario", "treatment", or "synopsis" that is a written synopsis of what is to be filmed.
+In the silent era, screenwriters were denoted by terms such as photoplaywright, photoplay writer, photoplay dramatist, and screen playwright.
+Screenwriting historian Steven Maras notes that these early writers were often understood as being the authors of the films as shown, and argues that they could not be precisely equated with present-day screenwriters because they were responsible for a technical product, a brief "scenario", "treatment", or "synopsis" that is a written synopsis of what is to be filmed.

 Profession

-Screenwriting is a freelance profession.
-No education is required to be a professional screenwriter, just good storytelling abilities and imagination.
-Screenwriters are not hired employees but contracted freelancers.
-Most, if not all, screenwriters start their careers writing on speculation (spec) and so write without being hired or paid for it.
-If such a script is sold, it is called a spec script.
-What separates a professional screenwriter from an amateur screenwriter is that professional screenwriters are usually represented by a talent agency.
-Also, professional screenwriters do not often work for free, but amateur screenwriters will often work for free and are considered "writers in training."
-Spec scripts are usually penned by unknown professional screenwriters and amateur screenwriters.
+Screenwriting is typically a contracted freelance profession, not a hired position.
+No education is required to be a professional screenwriter, but good storytelling abilities and imagination give aspiring screenwriters an advantage.
+Many screenwriters start their careers doing speculative work ("work on spec"), practicing their screenwriting with no guaranteed financial compensation.
+If one of these scripts is sold, it is called a spec script.
+Amateur screenwriters will often pursue this work as "writers in training," leading these spec scripts to often go uncredited or come from unknown screenwriters.

+Further separating professional and amateur screenwriters is that professionals are usually represented by a talent agency.
+These screenwriter-specific employment agencies work to handle the business side of the screenwriting job, typically taking on legal, financial, and other important representative roles for the screenwriter.
+These professional screenwriters rarely work for free.

 There are a legion of would-be screenwriters who attempt to enter the film industry, but it often takes years of trial and error, failure, and gritty persistence to achieve success.
 In Writing Screenplays that Sell, Michael Hague writes, "Screenplays have become, for the last half of [the twentieth] century, what the Great American Novel was for the first half.
 Closet writers who used to dream of the glory of getting into print now dream of seeing their story on the big or small screen."